RAVE REVIEWS FOR MEKLIT’s LIVE SHOW:

 - "...a rare artist...The album comprises knotted, earnest ruminations on finding one’s self, finding one’s loves, and anthems for the very act of making music... creating something compelling and wholly her own" - AFROPOP

-Meklit's new album was released June, 23 2017 on Six Degrees records, and within hours went to #4 on the iTunes World Music Charts.
+Released in June 2017 on Six Degrees records, When The People Move, the Music Moves Too reached #4 on the iTunes World Music Charts, #1 on the NACC World Charts, #12 on the World Charts in Europe, and was named Best Soul Albums of 2017 by Bandcamp, Top 100 Albums of the year by the Sunday Times UK, and Top 10 Bay Area Albums of the year by KQED.
 The record was produced by multi-GRAMMY winning singer-songwriter/producer Dan Wilson (Adele, John Legend).
 Mulatu Astatke - the Godfather of Ethio-Jazz, inspired this album with a directive to Meklit back in 2011.
 He told her, "find your contribution to Ethio-Jazz and keep on innovating!"
-His words sparked these 11 celebratory songs, born of of a hyphenated Ethio-American identity, as Oakland as they are Addis.
+His words sparked these 11 celebratory songs, born of of a hyphenated Ethio-American identity, as San Francisco as they are Addis Ababa.
 The record features world renowned musicians Preservation Hall Jazz Band and the violinist/whistler Andrew Bird.

-Meklit and her projects have also been covered by: The Wall St. Journal, The New Yorker, New York Times, WNYC, KEXP Seattle, San Francisco Chronicle, Chicago Sun Times, PBS, PRI’s The World, Time Out New York, BBC Radio 4 - Front Row, BBC Women's Hour, BBC World Service - Focus on Africa + Arts Daily, Seattle Times, Seattle Weekly, National Geographic World Music, Huffington Post, Filter Magazine, Le Presse (Montreal), MTV Iggy, OkayAfrica, The Village Voice, Google Music, Relix Magazine, Pidgeons and Planes, WIRED Magazine UK and many more.
+Meklit and her projects have been covered by: Vibe Magazine, NPR, Bandcamp, The Sunday Times UK, The Wall St. Journal, The New Yorker, New York Times, WNYC, KEXP Seattle, AfroPop Worldwide, Songlines Magazine, San Francisco Chronicle, Chicago Sun Times, PBS, PRI’s The World, Time Out New York, BBC Radio 4 - Front Row, BBC Women's Hour, BBC World Service - Focus on Africa + Arts Daily, Seattle Times, Seattle Weekly, National Geographic World Music, Huffington Post, Filter Magazine, Le Presse (Montreal), MTV Iggy, OkayAfrica, The Village Voice, Google Music, Relix Magazine, Pidgeons and Planes, WIRED Magazine UK and many more.